firebase/flutterfire/packages/firebase_auth/firebase_auth/README.md

 }
 ```

-Then from the sign in button onPress, call the `_handleSignIn` method using a future
+Then from the sign in button `onPress`, call the `_handleSignIn` method using a future
 callback for both the `FirebaseUser` and possible exception.
 ```dart
 _handleSignIn()